gillesdm/SwiftCN/README.md

 🎨 Customization
 Theming
-SwiftShadUI is built on a token-based design system, making it incredibly customizable:
+SwiftCN is built on a token-based design system, making it incredibly customizable:

 // Use the default slate theme
 // Or customize with your own colors in Assets.xcassets